lancedb/lancedb/docs/src/guides/tables.md

     tbl = db.open_table("my_table")
     ```

-=== "JavaScript"
+=== "Typescript[^1]"

     If you forget the name of your table, you can always get a listing of all table names.

-    ```javascript
+    ```typescript
     console.log(await db.tableNames());
     ```

     Then, you can open any existing tables.

-    ```javascript
+    ```typescript
     const tbl = await db.openTable("my_table");
     ```

 ## Creating empty table
+You can create an empty table for scenarios where you want to add data to the table later.
+An example would be when you want to collect data from a stream/external file and then add it to a table in batches.

 === "Python"
-    In Python, you can create an empty table for scenarios where you want to add data to the table later.
-An example would be when you want to collect data from a stream/external file and then add it to a table in batches.

     ```python